mikewolfe/Strandedseq_pipeline/README.md

 An example of a sample sheet is included at [pep/test_samples.csv](pep/test_samples.csv).

 Additionally, the sample sheet can be augmented with a required `config.yaml` file.
 In the included test example this is used to replace the `file_path` field with a specific location.
-This example can be found here [pep/config.yaml](pep/config.yaml).
+This example can be found at [pep/config.yaml](pep/config.yaml).

 The `pep/config.yaml` should be edited to point towards your `pep/samples.csv` file.
 If you create your `samples.csv` file with excel be sure to save it as `comma seperated values` not any of the other encodings for `.csv`.